Kingston Flemings: Recruiting

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "2025 Team Ranking".
+Rivals.
+Retrieved November 12, 2025.;

 College career

 Flemings enrolled at Houston on June 1, 2025, to participate in the Cougars' summer practices.

-On November 3, 2025, in his college debut, Flemings tallied 8 points along with 2 rebounds against the Lehigh Mountain Hawks.
-On November 17, Flemings was awarded the Big 12 Conference Player of the Week after averaging 20 points, 8 assists, and 5 rebounds against Auburn and Oakland.
+On November 3, 2025, in his college debut, Flemings tallied eight points along with two rebounds in a 75–57 win against Lehigh.
+On November 17, Flemings was awarded the Big 12 Conference Player of the Week and Big 12 Conference Newcomer of the Week after averaging twenty points, eight assists and five rebounds a game in games against Auburn and Oakland.

+On January 24, 2026, Flemings scored a season-high 42 points along with six assists and two steals in a 90–86 loss against Texas Tech, setting a new Cougars freshman scoring record.
+He declared for the 2026 NBA draft after the season.

+Professional career

+On June 23, 2026, Flemings was selected with the eighth overall pick by the Atlanta Hawks in the 2026 NBA draft.

 National team career

-Kingston represented the U.S. at the 2024 FIBA 3x3 Under-18 World Cup and helped the team win the championship in a 21–13 victory against Spain.
+Flemings represented the United States at the 2024 FIBA 3x3 Under-18 World Cup in Hungary.
+He helped his team win the gold medal in a 21–13 victory against Spain.
+He was teammates with Bo Ogden, Amir Jenkins and Nikolas Khamenia.